pboling/rspec-stubbed_env/README.md

 [![Donate to my FLOSS or refugee efforts at ko-fi.com][🖇kofi-img]][🖇kofi] [![Donate to my FLOSS or refugee efforts using Patreon][🖇patreon-img]][🖇patreon]

-ENV stubbing via a shared context for more powerful tests.
-Now you don't need to add dotenv just for your spec suite.
+* ENV stubbing and hiding via shared contexts for more powerful tests
+* Now you don't need to add dotenv just for your spec suite
-ENV hiding via `hide_env("FOO")` was added in v1.0.2.
+* ENV hiding via `hide_env("FOO")` was added in v1.0.2

 ```ruby
 describe "my stubbed test" do